 The service’s value to the customer grows over time.
 The more anomalies it detects, the better the AI gets at diagnosis.

 At first, when the monitoring solution is deployed on the machine, the customer receives value in the form of remote equipment monitoring.
 They know whether the machine is up and running or experiencing a failure, and they have access to data for their own analyses and inspections.
 They then receive information on anomalies in the equipment.
 This information is first expanded with the qualified advice of a human diagnostician.
 Eventually, with an advanced trained model, AI is able to assess these anomalies on its own.

 AI-assisted monitoring is an investment in the future and only grows over time.
 Production directors who make this investment have a clear advantage over those with preventive maintenance only, who have to resort to expensive human staff for all maintenance tasks.

 The monitored machine is a J.P.
 Sauer&Sohn piston compressor, model WP 318L, with label values: capacity 235 m3/h, power 58 kW, working pressure 40 bar, rotations 1480 rpm.
-The compressor works in start/stop mode, spending about five minutes bringing helium tanks to pressure with about 10 minutes of downtime afterwards.
-The compressor starts up gradually: level 1 – cylinders 1 and 2 create pressure of 2.6 bar, level 2 – cylinder 3 creates pressure of 12 bar, and level 3 – creates pressure of 36 bar.
+The compressor works in start/stop mode, spending about five minutes bringing helium tanks to pressure with about 10 minutes of downtime afterward.
+The compressor starts up gradually: level 1 – cylinders 1 and 2 create pressure of 2.6 bar, level 2 – cylinder 3 creates a pressure of 12 bar, and level 3 – creates a pressure of 36 bar.